Mortar (weapon): History

-Trench mortar was a term used during the World War I to designate few short-range artillery weapons of different sizes.
+Trench mortar was a term used during World War I to designate various short-range artillery weapons of different sizes.
 Their ranges were so short that they had to be fired directly from the frontline trenches, hence the name.
-The German Army studied the Siege of Port Arthur, where heavy artillery had been unable to destroy defensive structures like barbed wire and bunkers.
-Consequently, they developed a short-barrelled rifled muzzle-loading mortar called the Minenwerfer.
-Heavily used during World War I, they were made in three sizes: 7.58, 17 and 25 cm.
+The Imperial German Army studied the 1904-1905 Siege of Port Arthur, where heavy artillery had been unable to destroy defensive structures like barbed wire and bunkers.
+Consequently, the Germans developed a short-barrelled rifled muzzle-loading mortar called the ("mine-thrower").
+Heavily used during World War I, the were made in three sizes: 7.58, 17 and 25 cm.
 The British invented the lightweight Stokes mortar.